Called: 1990 Silk: 2013

-James has given written expert evidence of English law in the Courts of Italy, France, Spain, the Netherlands, Belgium and Austria.
+James has given written expert evidence of English law in the Courts of Italy, France, Spain, the Netherlands, Ireland, Belgium and Austria.

 James has considerable experience of applications for injunctive relief (freezers, delivery up, restraining orders and anti-suit injunctions), as well as receivership and interpleader.

 He is regularly appointed arbitrator, particularly in shipping disputes, and has extensive experience of mediation, both as mediator and as counsel.

 James has a First Class Master's Degree in German Law and speaks and reads German and Dutch fluently.
 He accepts instructions in either language.
 He also reads French.